What is angina pectoris?

 Symptoms that start to occur unpredictably

 You may be having a heart attack.
 Call 911.
-Do not drive yourself.
+Don't drive yourself.

 Call your healthcare provider right away if: